-How do different countries make the bankruptcy tradeoff between providing consumption insurance to debtors versus punishing default?
-In comparing bankruptcy policies, it is useful to think of such policies as summed up by seven parameters: 1) the amount of debt discharged, 2) the asset exemption, 3) the income exemption, 4) the fraction of income above the exemption that debtors must use to repay, 5) the length of the repayment obligation, 6) bankruptcy costs, and 7) the bankruptcy punishment.
-A bankruptcy policy is more pro-debtor if the amount of debt discharged or the exemption levels are higher, or if bankruptcy costs, the bankruptcy punishment, the length of the repayment period, or the fraction of non-exempt income that must be used to repay are lower.
+How do different countries make the bankruptcy tradeoff between providing consumption insurance to debtors and punishing default?
+In comparing bankruptcy policies, it is useful to think of such policies as summed up by seven parameters: the amount of debt discharged, the asset exemption, the income exemption, the fraction of debtors' future income above the exemption that must be used to repay, the length of the repayment obligation, bankruptcy costs, and the bankruptcy punishment.
+A bankruptcy policy is more pro-debtor if the amount of debt discharged or the exemption levels increase, or if bankruptcy costs, the bankruptcy punishment, the length of the repayment period, or the fraction of non-exempt income that must be used to repay fall.
 Table 2 summarizes these parameters for U.S. personal bankruptcy law both before and after the adoption of BAPCPA.
-Among other countries, some have no bankruptcy procedure at all and some allow only business owners and corporations to go bankrupt.
-Table 3 summarizes bankruptcy law in four countries that allow consumers to file for bankruptcy: France, Germany, Canada, and England/Wales.6
+Among other countries, some have no bankruptcy laws at all and some only allow business owners and corporations to go bankrupt.
+Table 3 summarizes bankruptcy law in four countries that allow consumers to file for bankruptcy-France, Germany, Canada, and England/Wales.14